How to File a Personal Injury Lawsuit in New Mexico

 Three years might sound like a long time, so it may seem like there’s no rush to consult with a personal injury lawyer about your case.
 But a lot can happen in three years.
 Valuable evidence that supports your claim can be lost or destroyed.
 Witnesses who saw what happened may forget important details or move away from the area.

-Your lawyer can draft the legal documents and file them with the appropriate court.
+The personal injury lawsuit process goes something like this: your lawyer drafts the legal documents and files them with the appropriate court.
 These include a “summons” and a “complaint.”
 A summons is a notification that will be sent to the defendant notifying them that a lawsuit has been filed.
 The complaint will list all the facts of your case and the damages that you suffered.

 After the defendant has been served with the summons and complaint, that person or party will have a chance to respond.
 The response is known as an “answer.”